tcveatch/Covidaway/README.md

-# Covidaway: Covid Act: Watch it Approaching You
+# Covid-AWAY: Act, Watch it Approaching You

 An app to track the approach of covid on the graph of network connections including you and those you spend time with.